Hot Springs Division

-Checks are sent out weekly, when possible, to your mailing address on record.Upon your request, we will furnish a Certificate of Attendance, listing the date(s) you reported and your attendance fee.
+Checks will be processed weekly and mailed to your mailing address on record.Upon your request, we will furnish a Certificate of Attendance, listing the date(s) you reported and your attendance fee.
 If your employer pays your normal salary while on jury service, it may or may not seek recovery of your juror pay.
 Check your employer's policies.
 Your mileage reimbursment, however, is not taxable and is not recoveralbe by your employer.
 At this time there is no law that requires employers to pay you or at least make up the difference when you serve on a jury.

 The first day you report, you will be given a one-time orientation and will participate in at least one jury selection.
 If the jury selection is cancelled, due to a change in the court calendar or otherwise, there will not be an orientation held that day, even if it is your first date to report.

 More than one trial is usually scheduled for the week.
 Jury trials can last anywhere from less than one day to many weeks in length.
 The majority of trials here in the Western District last about two to four days.

 There are no standard court hours; however, most trials run from 8:30 a.m. to 5:00 p.m.
 You will be given at least an hour for lunch and breaks approximately every 1 ½ hours during the trial, as directed by the Judge.
 If you are not selected to serve, you could be dismissed by early afternoon.
 Sometimes trials can last into the evening hours.
 If that happens, you will have ample time to make any necessary arrangements and advise your family.

 We have criminal and civil trials in federal court.
 Criminal trials consist of juries composed of 12 to 14 jurors; civil trials are composed of 6 to 12 jurors.
 The number of jurors has no bearing on the significance of the trial; it is a matter of law and judicial preference.